yk748/GRIDY/code/README.txt

 1. Open "Application.R" and make sure the directory is "./GRIDY/Data_application".
 2. execute all lines.
 Two separate files named "result_intermediate.RData" and "result_final.RData" are stored under "./GRIDY/Data_application/result"
 3. Open "FigureS1.R" and execute all lines.
 This file will load and use "result_intermediate.RData".
 4. Open "FigureS2.R" and execute all lines.
-This file will load and use "result_final.RData".
+This file will load and use "result_final_X.RData","result_final_GRIDY.RData","result_final_SCA_P.RData", and "result_final_GICA.RData".
 5. Open "FigureS3.R" and execute all lines.
-This file will load and use "result_final.RData".
+This file will load and use "result_final_X.RData","result_final_GRIDY.RData","result_final_SCA_P.RData", and "result_final_GICA.RData".

 6. Open "Figure6.R" and execute all lines.
-This file will load and use "result_final.RData".
+This file will load and use "result_final_X.RData","result_final_GRIDY.RData","result_final_SCA_P.RData", and "result_final_GICA.RData".

 7. Open "Figure7.R" and execute all lines.
-This file will load and use "result_final.RData".
+This file will load and use "result_final_X.RData","result_final_GRIDY.RData","result_final_SCA_P.RData", and "result_final_GICA.RData".

 ############################################
 # Way 3: If the ready-simulated results are used to produce the figures: